 10. Budgeting for the weekend’s meals

 Involve the child in budgeting the one or two meals over the weekend.
-This fun activity lets the child exercise choice and bear responsibility for their decisions.
+This fun activity lets the child exercise choice and bears responsibility for their decisions.

 11. Giving activity